Canvasbird/canvasboard/contribution.md

-## Hello Developers!!
+## Hola Developers!!🤩

-If you want to start contributing to our owesome Canvasboard project, along with following the [Code of conduct](https://github.com/Canvasbird/canvasboard/blob/master/CODE_OF_CONDUCT.md), please follow the steps mentioned below:
+If you want to start contributing to our owesome Canvasboard project, along with following the [Code of conduct](https://github.com/Canvasbird/canvasboard/blob/master/code_of_conduct.md), please follow the steps mentioned below:

 ### Set up the development environment 🖥️